Gaspar-Cdv/JS-Scroll-Reveal/README.md

 If the delay value is not a valid number, the element will appear with no delay.

 You can set up the delay independently for in and out animations.
-You have to use `sr-out-delay`, it works just like `sr-delay` :
+For example :

 	<div class='sr-fade sr-delay-200 sr-out-fade sr-out-delay-400'></div>

 ### Trigger of the animation

 When you scroll down, the animation will start when the element is half visible on the viewport.
-You can change it using sr-trigger.
+You can change it using `sr-trigger`.
 The value can be a number : it will correspond to the distance between the top of the element and the bottom of the screen.
 If you want the element to be totally visible before launch the animation, use `sr-trigger-height`.

 	<div class='sr-slide-left sr-trigger-50'></div>
 	<div class='sr-slide-left sr-trigger-height'></div>